Additivemenu/spoonlee1/Udemy/React/C4/README.md

-## Summary
+# Summary

++ Handling event
-+ handling event
+  + add event listener to an element

-+ update the UI & working with 'state'
++ Update the UI & working with 'state'
+  + why using 'state' instead of JS variable

+  + State management

+  + component communication
-+ closer loo at components & state
+    + state lifting
+      + types of components: stateless vs. stateful